Top 30 Most Popular Mexican Foods- Best Mexican Dishes

-Mexico is known for its street markets, where you can find all sorts of magical stuff—things you couldn’t even imagine.
-Every street market has its own food area and is a representation of local cooking.
+Mexico is known for its street markets, where you can find all sorts of magical stuff—things you couldn’t even imagine to exist.
+Every street market has its own food area and is a great representation of local cooking.
 If you ever visit this country, you must not miss out on eating at a street market; if you do, you will definitely regret it!

 2. Huevos Rancheros (Ranch Eggs)